 What is pneumothorax?

-Pneumothorax is a lung disorder in which air in the lungs leaks out through holes in the lung tissue into the spaces outside the lung airways.
-Pneumothorax is one type of lung disorders called air leak syndrome.
+Pneumothorax is a condition in which air in the lungs leaks out through holes in the lung tissue into the spaces outside the lung airways.
+Pneumothorax is one type of a group of lung disorders called air leak syndrome.
 A baby can have more than one form of air leak.
 Types of air leaks include the following:

 Pneumothorax.
 Air leaks into the space between the chest wall and the outer tissues of the lungs.